(In Alphabetical Order by Title)

 Enhanced Safety Planning for Immigrant Survivors of Domestic and Sexual Violence

-This workshop seeks to provide a better understanding of the need to create enhanced safety plans for immigrant survivors.
+This workshop provides a better understanding of enhanced safety plans for immigrant survivors.
 The presenters will cover special considerations that advocates and service providers must keep in mind when working with immigrant communities.
 What do survivors of violence have to keep in mind when interacting with Immigration Customs Enforcement (ICE)?
 What are some of the economic and employment considerations to consider around safety planning?
 What are the policies of local police departments and their potential entanglement with immigration enforcement agencies?
 These are some of the guiding questions for the workshop.
 We will also explore safety planning around social services systems, including Adult Protective Services, Child Protective Services, and Housing providers.
 Finally, participants will receive some background about the remedies available for immigrant survivors in the United States.

 Enhancing and Evaluating the Impact of Community-Based Domestic Violence Services: Building Partnerships Colloquium